-Currently only 8.6% of the global economy is circular and 70% of greenhouse gas emissions are linked to the handling of materials, from manufacturing through to end use.
-Transitioning to a circular economy necessitates the repair of products to be is a central business strategy.
-However, challenges like legal barriers - particularly intellectual property laws - and consumer attitudes hinder repair-based business models.
+Currently only 8.6% of the global economy is circular and 70% of greenhouse gas emissions are linked to the handling of materials, from manufacturing through to end use.22 Transitioning to a circular economy necessitates the repair of products to be is a central business strategy.
+However, challenges like legal barriers - particularly intellectual property laws23 - and consumer attitudes hinder repair-based business models.24

-Product design significantly impacts repairability.
-While the European Union (EU) ecodesign requirements do not cover all products and do not address software updates over a product's lifetime leading to irreparable failures, the upcoming EU 'Right to Repair' directive is meant to be rolled out in 2024, emphasising repairability in product design.
-This will not doubt influence both the EU's and the global attitudes towards repair.
+Product design significantly impacts repairability.25 While the European Union (EU) ecodesign requirements do not cover all products and do not address software updates over a product's lifetime leading to irreparable failures,26 the upcoming EU 'Right to Repair' directive is meant to be rolled out in 2024, emphasising repairability in product design.27 This will not doubt influence both the EU's and the global attitudes towards repair.28 and expected to reach nearly

-Nanoimprints create very tiny 10 nanometer patterns particularly relevant for the growing photonics industry, valued at about and expected to reach nearly by 2025.
+Nanoimprints create very tiny 10 nanometer patterns particularly relevant for the growing photonics industry, valued at about by 2025.